xaviermerino/ECE1552/AnalogLab/README.md

 * Connect the **blue** anode to pin 11 in the Arduino.
 Don't forget the small resistor that connects it to ground.
 * Connect the **common cathode** to ground.

 Let's first declare variables that will represent the pins mentioned above.
 A **variable** is a named entity that we can use in our program to store data.
-Variables can be of different data types such as integers or characters, etc. For now we will stick with integers (called `int` in your sketch).
+Variables can be of different data types such as integers or characters, etc. For now we will stick with integers or whole numbers (called `int` in your sketch).
 We will use the variables to store the pin numbers we are using to connect our RGB LED.
 We are doing this so that we can refer to the pins by a name rather than by its number.
 Variables are case sensitive!

 ```c++
 const int redPin = 9;